 Franchising requires less capital than other growth methods.

 One of the key benefits of franchising your business is that it allows your company to grow with capital invested by individual franchise owners.
-For the majority of FranSource clients, the investment required to franchise their business is recouped through the sale of the first two to three franchises.
+For the majority of FranSource clients, the investment required to franchise their business is recouped through the sale of the first two to four franchises.

 In today’s marketplace, the window of opportunity for a new or unique business concept closes very quickly.
-Another benefit of franchising your business is that it permits multiple units to be opened simultaneously, gaining a foothold over would-be competitors.
+Another benefit of franchising your business is that it permits multiple units to be opened almost simultaneously, gaining a foothold over would-be competitors.

 Franchising puts a ``business owner`` in charge.

 Franchisees are responsible for overseeing and/or managing their franchise location(s).
 A new business demands a great deal of time, effort, and sacrifice.
 A franchise owner is highly motivated to ensure their locations are operating successfully and in accordance with the your operating system.

 Franchise locations may operate better and more profitably than company-owned units.

 Another key benefit of franchising your business is the fact that a highly motivated owner is overseeing the business rather than a hired employee.
 With their capital at risk, franchise owners are much more motivated to ensure the franchise business performs at the highest level.

 Greater buying power